microsoft/TypeScript-Website/packages/documentation/copy/en/release-notes/TypeScript 4.1.md

 In JavaScript, object spreads (like `{ ...foo }`) don't operate over falsy values.
 So in code like `{ ...foo }`, `foo` will be skipped over if it's `null` or `undefined`.

-Many users take advantage of this to spread in properties "conditionally".
+Many users take advantage of this to spread properties "conditionally".

 ```ts
 interface Person {